Arizona’s Photo Radar Tickets: Do You Really Have to Pay?

 Your odds of being served with a ticket depend mostly on the area—some counties are more aggressive than others.
 In order to serve a citation, the courts must file the violation and employ a process server to hand the citation over.
 They can either serve you personally or serve someone of “reasonable age” in the household (14 years or older).

 Because the court has 90 days to serve a violation notice, it is often recommended that you do nothing until you get served.
-If they fail to serve the citation, you are in the clear and you do not need to pay the fine.
+If they fail to serve the citation, then you do not need to pay the fine.

 However, many counties are employing alternative service methods.
 A court order allows the process server to get the documents certified and tape them to your door, or leave them at your address in plain view.

-Failure to respond to a served violation can result in your license being suspended.
+Failure to respond to a served violation can result in a license suspension.
 Driving with a suspended license can cause you more trouble down the line, including 6 months in jail and a fine of $2,500.
 Basically, you have two options: you can pay the ticket or fight it in traffic court.

 Whether you choose to fight it or not depends entirely on you.
-If you feel like you were wrongly ticketed, and can supply the evidence to prove it, you can dispute the citation.
+If you feel like you wrongly received a ticket and have the evidence to prove it, you can dispute the citation.
 But oftentimes, the cost of fighting a ticket can wind up costing you more than the ticket itself.

 Traffic Offense Attorney in the Phoenix Area